veasey/smolplay/readme.md

 | tags        | ["pop", "disco "] | No       |
 | album       | "Thriller"        | No       |
 | image       | "thriller.jpg"    | No       |

+## Stuck?

+Any issues, just get in touch and let me know!